Waterfront Access Points

 Waterfront Access points – places where you can access the edge and see the water though not necessarily see a boat or get on a boat or touch the water itself.

-Red Hook Ballfields Want contemplative privacy?
+CLOSED FOR LEAD ABATEMENT: Red Hook Ballfields Want contemplative privacy?
 There is an intimate nook overlooking the Henry Street Basin and the looming grain terminal.
 Amenities: many picnic tables and benches arranged in a crescent most under shade trees, a semi-circular paved patio with a compass rose, garbage cans.

 Columbia Street Esplanade called “long dock” by the old timers.
 This runs from behind/east of IKEA down a long straight-away and takes a bend right/west.
 Fishing is allowed after the point where the road takes a bend.
 Amenities: benches and garbage cans, views.